 Scientists have understood that the gut and the brain have some sort of relationship.
-The gut-brain axis refers to a bidirectional link between enteric nervous system (ENS) and central nervous system (CNS).
-The central nervous system comprises the brain and the spinal cord.
-The enteric nervous system comprises a web of over 500 million neutrons spread over your entire digestive tract.
-In fact, the complexities of the enteric nervous system have led to many calling it the “second brain.”
+The gut-brain axis refers to a bidirectional link between the enteric nervous system (ENS) and central nervous system (CNS).
+The CNS is comprised of the brain and the spinal cord.
+The ENS encompasses a web of over 500 million neutrons spread over your entire digestive tract.
+In fact, the complexities of the ENS have led to many calling it the “second brain.”
 The ENS is relatively self-sufficient and capable of controlling essentially all functions of the digestive tract on its own.
-The enteric nervous system and central nervous system do still connect via the vagus nerve, which is the 10th cranial nerve.
+The ENS and CNS do still connect via the vagus nerve, which is the 10th cranial nerve.

 While researchers previously understood that there was crosstalk between the enteric and central nervous systems, they ignored the potential influence of the body’s microbes because of the blood-brain barrier.
-This barrier essentially keeps bacteria, viruses, and germs out of your brain, but more research is suggesting that the microbes in your gut do actually affect your brain, and vice versa.
+This barrier essentially keeps bacteria, viruses, and germs out of your brain, but some research suggests that the microbes in your gut do actually affect your brain, and vice versa.

 Effects of Microbiota on the Brain

 Microbiota refers to the population of microbes in a specific ecosystem, in this case, the microbiota of your gut.
 The exact mechanisms of action are still being researched, but studies show that the gut microbiota interact with the gut-brain axis via the vagus nerve, endocrine system, immune system, and metabolic system.